A $1 Million 401(k) In Retirement Can Still Cost You Six Figures Without These 5 Moves

 Map Out Your RMD Schedule Now

-At 73, you withdraw roughly 3.8% of your balance.
-By 80, that climbs to 5.3%.
-Model your RMD amounts for the next 20 years, identify the years where distributions spike into higher brackets, then front-load Roth conversions or charitable contributions before those years arrive.
+At 73, the IRS requires you to withdraw roughly 3.8% of your account balance.
+By 80, that percentage climbs to approximately 5.3%.
+The tax hit compounds over time, because a growing balance in the years before RMDs begin means larger mandatory distributions later.
+The right approach is to model your RMD amounts for the next 20 years, identify the specific years where distributions spike into higher brackets, and front-load Roth conversions or charitable contributions before those years arrive.
+Waiting until distributions are mandatory removes every lever you still have today.

 Photo of Michael Williams